Trump says Comey 'totally protected' Clinton, swipes at DOJ as new documents confirm claims

 “The outcome of an investigation should not be prejudged while FBI agents are still hard at work trying to gather the facts,” the letter stated.

 The existence of these documents raised questions over Comey’s June 2017 Senate testimony regarding his decision to go public with findings in the Clinton email investigation.
-Comey noted former Attorney General Loretta Lynch’s involvement in the probe including her controversial meeting with former President Bill Clinton days before his wife was interviewed.
+Comey noted former Attorney General Loretta Lynch’s involvement in the probe, including her controversial meeting with former President Bill Clinton days before his wife was interviewed.

 JUDICIAL WATCH SAYS FBI HAS FOUND CLINTON-LYNCH TARMAC MEETING DOCUMENTS